waynejohnson-karbon/sandbox/README.md

 # sandbox

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Sandbox for fast iteration on tests separate from any business Ember application.

 ## Prerequisites